calchiwo/WodiMemories/README.md

 WodiMemories

-**Part of the BuiltByWodi® Projects Family** | A Visual Journey through moments, milestones, and memories.
+**Part of the BuiltByWodi® Projects Family** | A Visual Journey of Caleb "Calchiwo" Wodi through moments, milestones, and memories.

 **WodiMemories** is a story-driven photo gallery that captures the essence of my life’s journey — from humble beginnings to meaningful milestones.
 Built with simplicity, emotion, and elegance, it’s designed to be more than just a collection of images.
 Every picture tells a story, and every story is a piece of the bigger picture that is me.